 Today is Pregnancy and Infant Loss Awareness Day.
 It is an important day to remember and acknowledge those babies who didn’t make it.
 The babies we will never see grow up.
-Rather than write a whole new post about it however, I decided to edit and repost the post I wrote last year about my own experience with a miscarriage.
+Rather than write a whole new post about it however, I decided to edit and repost the post I wrote last year about my own experience with a miscarriage and the baby I never had.

 1 in 4 pregnancies end in loss.